History of Mauna Kea

 The "next generation"

 Following an unprecedented $150 million renovation, the luxurious Mauna Kea Beach Hotel reopened in December 2008.
-With a fresh new expression of the unmistakable Mauna Kea style, we look forward to welcoming generations of guests in the years ahead, and maintaining her timeless tradition of aloha, not by standing still, but by stepping ahead and setting the pace.
-Imua.
+In unmistakable Mauna Kea style, the hotel continues welcoming generations of guests, maintaining her timeless tradition of aloha by connecting guests to life’s true purpose and authentic pleasures.